domingohui/100-days-of-code/log.md

 **Today's Progress**: First day of 100 days of code!
 Finally got back to working on my cue_card app, which was suposed to be finished long ago...
 Fixed up some old ReactJS code.

-**Thoughts:** I'm new to webdev.
+**Thoughts**: I'm new to webdev.
 I was going to build the cue_card in Django only.
 But I want to learn about front end using ReactJS too.
 So I'll be using that to build the front end and Django just for a REST api for now.
 I will (hopefully) also be doing the ReactJS tutorial at the same time!

 **Link to work:** [Cue_card App](https://github.com/domingohui/cue_card)

+### Day 1: January 11, 2017

+**Today's Progress**: I decided not to use React to render the index page, but will use it to present actual cards.
+Will keep reading the ReactJS tutorial.
+I also fixed up the serializer to make it easier to communicate with DB.

+**Thoughts**: Eventually, I wnat to be able to send data (how long the user has spent reading the card, how many times it's been read, etc) from the present_card page to the server.
+Don't know if this is doable using only JS without reloaidng or even sending a POST response.
+So the app doesn't have to reload the page hopefully.

+**What's next**: Will start working on building present_card page wiht React.